forestdb/forestdb.org/models/syllogisms-equivalence-cogsci14.md

 Note: The model presented below is for exploration and running purposes.
 A less opaque version can be found [here](http://forestdb.org/models/syllogisms-cogsci14.html).

-We can derive an equivalence-class representation of the state space, offline, which is projection of the distribution of situations onto the sentences of interest.
+We can derive an equivalence-class representation of the state space, offline, which is a projection of the distribution of situations onto the sentences of interest.
 The equivalence-class of situations does not grow with the number of objects and is much faster to run.
 However, the number-of-objects and base-rate parameters cannot be changed inside the model.
 This version of the model uses best-fit parameters n_objects = 5, br = 0.25 used in Ref:tessler2014syllogisms.